API-Troubles/Email-changing-protection/README.md

 - [x] Is this your decision to change this email, and NOT anyone else not family?

 ### Identification of common scams
-- [ ] Did tech support from another company tell you to change your email?
+- [ ] Did tech support tell you to change your email?
 - [ ] Did we tell you to change your email?
 - [ ] Is changing your email something someones told you needs to be done quickly?
 - [ ] Is someone telling you to change your email that is NOT family?